hyochan/react-native-audio-recorder-player/README.md

 ## Breaking Changes

 - From version `3.0.+`, a critical migration has been done.
 Current version is not much different from version `2.0.+` in usability, but there are many changes internally.
+Also note that it supports `iOS` platform version `10.0` or newer.
   1. Codebase has been re-written to [kotlin for Android](https://kotlinlang.org) and [swift for iOS](https://swift.org).
 Please follow the [post installation](https://github.com/hyochan/react-native-audio-recorder-player#post-installation) for this changes.

      [iOS]